simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 No. While there are restrictions in place when you don't have PRO or Basic, there are only _cosmetic_ benefits to purchasing higher support tiers.
 For example, purchasing the universe support tier gains you no gameplay advantage of that of someone that simply purchases a month of PRO.

+#### Are PRO subscriptions recurring?

+No. There are no recurring payments.

 ## Gameplay